 Dean and Deluca Bangkok is to girls on Instagram what Sports Bars are to bros in football jerseys.
 Defendable to death and easy to like.
-However, they both might have more in common than that: their quality of food.

 Dean and Deluca essentially brands themselves as a cafe, but their menu is extensive, so it’s not exactly a cafe more than it is a bistro.
 So now that we’ve got the correct term out of the way, let me expand on what a bistro actually means.